thismarioperez/squarespace-project-boilerplate/README.md

 * PROJECT_TITLE - Replace with your Project's Title
 * PROJECT_URL - Replace with your Project's production URL.
 * BITBUCKET_USERNAME - Replace with the primary Bitbucket account you work in.
-* PROJECT_TITLE_SLUG - Replace with the URL slug version of your Project Title.
-* AUTHOR_NAME - The Author/Company name you want in your Squarespace template.conf.
+* AUTHOR_NAME - The Author/Company name you want in your Squarespace template.conf file.
 * TEAM_SLUG - The Author's Bitbucket team.
+* name@domain.com - Lead Developer's Email Address.